 I will “sit next to you” and put problems in front of us rather than between us.

-I will ask for you to clarify any important idea that isn’t clear to me.
+I will ask you to clarify any important idea that isn’t clear to me.

 I will challenge you only after I have made it clear that I have listened to you and I care about you.

-I will ask good questions to challenge you on key areas for consideration.
+I will ask thoughtful questions to challenge you and help you see new possibilities.